A quantum oscillator interacting with a classical oscillator: The Semi-classical Solution

 We would now like to write the full propagator associated with the $D_2\gg 1$ regime.
 To do so, we can rewrite the exponentiated action into a part evaluated at the $Q_{cl}$ and $q_{mpp}$ and a part encapsulating higher order corrections, as one would do when applying Laplace's method.
 We write it in terms of the difference $\Delta Q_{cl}=Q^+_{cl}-Q^-_{cl}$ and the average $\bar{Q}_{cl}=\frac{1}{2}\big(Q^+_{cl}+Q^-_{cl}\big)$

 where $\delta y(t)=(\delta q(t),\delta Q^{\pm}(t))$ represents the variation of the degrees of freedom and $F[\delta y]$ is the kernel of the second derivatives

-As a quadratic function of the variation $y(t)$, the kernel~\eqref{eq: kernel} can be integrated to give us a prefactor of $\sqrt{\frac{2\pi}{\text{Det}[A(t_i,t_f)]}}$ where $A$ the matrix obtained from the Gaussian integral with argument~\eqref{eq: kernel}, although we shall not attempt to do so.
+As a quadratic function of the variation $y(t)$, the kernel~\eqref{eq: kernel} can be integrated to give us a prefactor of $\sqrt{\frac{2\pi}{\text{Det}[A(t_i,t_f)]}}$ where $A$ the matrix obtained from the Gaussian integral with argument~\eqref{eq: kernel}.
 Thus, the total prefactor is only a function of the initial and final times.
-Absorbing the pre-factor in $\mathcal{K}$, we write the following expression for the propagator:
+Absorbing the pre-factor in $\mathcal{K}$, we write the following expression for the propagator (where $\mathcal{N}$ is a normalization factor):

 The phase of the propagator is thus a function of the difference between the bra and let branches of the quantum degrees of freedom $\Delta Q_{cl}$, as well as their average $\bar{Q}_{cl}$ while the magnitude is dependent on their average and the classical degree of freedom $q_{mpp}$.
 Naturally, if the quantum system decoheres or the initial and final positions are the same, the phase will become zero.